rmunate/AgentDetection/README.md

 }
 ```

-Need to know the browser details?
+Need to know the browser data?
 ```php
 use Rmunate\Server\Agent;